antjes88/accounting-web-app/python/README.md

 # UNDER CONSTRUCTION
+## Introduction
+Currently, the web app has an interface to populate new transaction into the accounting database.
+This is protected by login.

-## Execution & Deployment
+## Execution
-On this section you will find how to run the code locally, and how to deploy to GCP App Engine.
+On this section you will find how to run the code locally.

 ### Python environment
 To build a local version of the solution you will need an environment with python 3.8.0 and the libraries listed in